 The governance of a multi-academy trust differs from those of maintained schools.
-The White Horse Federation (TWHF) believes that placing statutory responsibilities firmly at its centre, in the remit of the trustee board, allows the local board of governance (LBG) to focus on providing support, overcoming challenges in the delivery of educational excellence, and achieving outstanding outcomes for all pupils.
+The White Horse Federation (TWHF) believes that placing statutory responsibilities firmly at its centre, in the remit of the board of trustees, allows the local governing board (LGB) to focus on providing support, overcoming challenges in the delivery of educational excellence, and achieving outstanding outcomes for all pupils.

-There are direct channels of communication between the principal and the LBG chair and central services.
-The clerk to the trustee board will hold contact details for all members of LBGs within TWHF.
-However, routine communication for day-to-day school business should come from the chair of that LBG, managed by the school or through an LBG clerk, if such a position is deemed necessary.
+There are direct channels of communication between the principal and the LGB chair and central services.
+The clerk to the board of trustees will hold contact details for all members of LGBs within TWHF.
+However, routine communication for day-to-day school business should come from the chair of that LGB, managed by the school or through an LGB clerk, if such a position is deemed necessary.

 The White Horse Federation has a very clear and shared understanding of what constitutes good and effective governance.
-Schools within TWHF will be judged to have outstanding governance when members of the LBG:
+Schools within TWHF will be judged to have outstanding governance when members of the LGB:

 - Talk about teaching and learning.